ucan-wg/awake/README.md

 # 6. MLS Session

 Proceed with MLS as normal.
+For more detail, please see the [MLS Add] spec.

 # 7. Acknowledgements